-You are not alone in your struggles to exercise and eat healthily.
+You are not alone in your struggles to exercise and eat healthy.
 Life gets busy, and there doesn’t seem to be enough time to exercise or to shop and prepare healthy foods for many people.
 Balancing everything can be hard.

 When I was a single mother, I made a New Year’s resolution to do low-impact aerobics at a gym no less than three times a week.
 Having class begin at a definite time helped me follow through, and I love exercising with people.

 After two years, I decided to teach aerobics.
 This made sense to me because I could get paid to exercise.
-However, I admit, I was feeling guilty for exercising regularly instead of spending more time doing chores and working to earn more money.

 Taking Care of Your Needs is a Good Selfish

 You are conditioned to believe that taking care of yourself is selfish.
 Well, caring for yourself first is a good selfish!
 You feel better, creating more capacity to help others without feeling resistance to what you’re doing.